Benefit Analysis of Home Window Upgrades

 As technology improved, dual pane technology was invented in addition to other items that enhanced the insulation or reduced conductivity of heat and cold through windows.
 Everything from frame material to invisible coatings (i.e. Low Emissivity Coatings) helped to dramatically reduce the amount of heat and cold transfer through the glass itself.

-The advent of triple pane window technology significantly decreased the amount of conductivity of heat and cold through windows where efficiency is lost the most: through the glass.
+The advent of double pane window technology significantly decreased the amount of conductivity of heat and cold through windows where efficiency is lost the most: through the glass.
 The third pane is not just an additional pane of glass, it’s additional technology.
-With the combination of Low-E Coating and filled with inert gas such as Argon or Krypton, triple pane windows dramatically increase energy efficiency.
+With the combination of Low-E Coating and filled with inert gas such as Argon or Krypton, double pane windows dramatically increase energy efficiency.

-3. What Percentage of Heating and Cooling Costs can be Saved in 2020 by Replacing Outdated Windows?
+3. What Percentage of Heating and Cooling Costs can be Saved by Making a Home Window Upgrade?

-4. What is the Best Time of Year to do Window Installations?
+4. What is the Best Time of Year to do a Home Window Upgrade?

 In most parts of the country, windows can be installed virtually year-round, even in extremely cold or extremely hot climates.
 Assuming you are using a qualified Specialty Contractor, the windows should be custom manufactured specifically to your window size, ensuring that you will only have an opening where your window was for a few minutes.
 Of course, this can potentially not be the case if one is using a Big Box store, a general contractor, or a handyman.
 The key is ensuring that you use a reputable specialty contractor that manufactures custom windows specifically made for your home.

-5. Why are Gas-Filled Windows and Low-E Coatings Necessary in 2020?
+5. Why are Gas-Filled Windows and Low-E Coatings Necessary?

 Compared to earlier window technology, gas-filled windows and Low-E coatings are essential for keeping the modern home energy efficient in the heat and the cold.
 Utilizing this technology to insulate your windows prevents loss of energy significantly, saving you money by reducing your heating and cooling costs.

-One of the primary reasons that most people replace their windows is that they realize their old windows are out of date and do not match today’s standards anymore.
+One of the primary reasons that most people do home window upgrades is that they realize their old windows are out of date and do not match today’s standards anymore.
 None of us would expect to get 30 miles per gallon in a 1949 Ford compared to a brand new fuel efficient car made today.
 The same goes for the technology and replacement of windows; the efficiency of today’s windows with modern technology is dramatically better than windows designed decades ago.

 One such part of modern window technology is Low-E Coatings.
 Remember, glass is not an insulating material, it is a conductor of heat and cold; Low-E Coatings help prevent conduction of heat and cold..
 When applied to one or two panes of a replacement window, they dramatically decrease the amount of heat and cold transfer through the glass itself.
-When you combine that with one or two dead air spaces in double or triple pane glass respectively, then add an inert gas such as Argon between the panes, the result is dramatically decreased energy loss through windows.
+When you combine that with a dead air space in double pane glass, then add an inert gas such as Argon between the panes, the result is dramatically decreased energy loss through windows.

 A common area that gets overlooked when considering energy efficiency is the frame.
 While wooden window frames have great insulating capability by virtue of wood’s inherent insulating properties, there can be a tremendous amount of maintenance required for them.
 When selecting a window that is not made out of wood, make sure that you are considering a window that has foam insulation filling the hollow cavities of the window frame, thus reducing energy loss through the frame as well.

-6. How Long Does It Take to Install Windows Once Selected?
+6. How Long Do Home Window Upgrades Take Once Selected?

 When selecting a company to help you with your window insulation needs, most consumers are drifting away from using Big Box stores, general contractors, and handymen.
 The primary reason is most likely that a Specialty Contractor that only deals in windows has the greatest likelihood of having full-time professional installers.
 These installation crews replace old windows with new ones every day of the week, which results in a faster and higher quality installation because they are truly specialists in their field.